XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

     A good validator's votes arrive quickly and not after a consensus round has already finished.
 To keep your votes timely, make sure your validator meets the recommended [system requirements](system-requirements.html), which include a fast internet connection.

-Due to the need for consistent performance, it is not recommended to submit new transactions to, or query data from, a validator.
-A validator should be dedicated to participating in consensus.
+    It is possible to submit new transactions and query data using a validator, but heavy loads of API queries may make the validator less reliable at keeping up with consensus.
+If your API needs are light enough, then you can use a server for both purposes.
+Ideally, a validator should be dedicated to participating in consensus.

 - **Identified**